aaronpk/oauth-direct-interaction-grant/draft-parecki-oauth-direct-interaction-grant.md

 TODO: Describe how the AS could return a challenge to the client on the normal refresh token request that tells the client they need to get the user to re-authenticate or provide an MFA token.

+(No normative changes are required beyond what has already been described in the draft at this point.)

 # Security Considerations

 TODO Security

+## Native client and Authorisation Server trust relationship

+TODO: Emphasise the first-party 'same owner' relationship between the native client and the authorisation server

 ## Phishing

 TODO: Describe the phishing risk this opens up.

-## Native client and Authorisation Server trust relationship

-TODO: Emphasise the 'same owner' relationship between the native client and the authorisation server

 ## Client Authentication